sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 #### How can I validate if a customer has a signed MSA in place?

-You can check the executed contracts in our google drive folder: [Customer Contracts] (https://drive.google.com/drive/folders/1ePvVWcZYdd1_3ZlCP5A0lvMbBhBCVfSm), where we archive every countersigned agreement.
+You can check the executed contracts in our google drive folder: [Customer Contracts](https://drive.google.com/drive/folders/1ePvVWcZYdd1_3ZlCP5A0lvMbBhBCVfSm), where we archive every countersigned agreement.
 Naming convention: Year-Month-Date-Customer-Contract Name.

 #### The customer sent me the PO, do I need to save a copy?